piedor/Instagram-API/README.md

 #### Pro

+* Get Information user logged

+* Get media logged user (max 20)

+* Get media information (such as n. comments, likes, hashtags exc..)

+* Get list of comments of each media

 #### Con

+* Can't search public content or users

+* Can't get more than 20 media of logged user

+* Can't get the media created after 2020

 ### Use instagram graph API (ufficial from facebook)

 #### Pro

+* You can do everything you could do with instagram api before December 11, 2018

 #### Con

+* You must have a instagram and facebook business account

+* You must have a lot of permissions from facebook by submit your app many times for review

 ### Use instagram web API (are used in ufficial web site instagram)

 #### Pro

+* Get public media by hashtag and location id without login

+* Get public users and who you follow

+* All functions provided by the instagram website

 #### Con

+* to be defined

 ## Riepilogo settimane stage